Skip to content

 composing them

-These forms nest, so one expression body can hold a case, an if, and a val block:
+These forms nest, so a val block can hold a case and an if:

 ghul